386BSD

 386BSD (also known as "Jolix") is a Unix-like operating system that was developed by couple Lynne and William "Bill" Jolitz.
-Released as free and open source in 1992, it was the first fully operational Unix built to run on IBM PC-compatible systems based on the Intel 80386 ("i386") microprocessor, and the first Unix-like system on affordable home-class hardware to be freely distributed.
+Released in 1992, it was the first fully operational free and open-source Unix built to run on i386-based IBM PC-compatible computers, and it could run on affordable home hardware.
 Its innovations included role-based security, ring buffers, self-ordered configuration and modular kernel design.

 Development began in 1989 while the Jolitzes were at the University of California, Berkeley's Computer Systems Research Group (CSRG), intended to be a port of BSD to 386-based personal computers.
 They then contributed the project to the university with some of the work ending up in BSD's Net/2, distributed in 1991.
 However, when the CSRG scrapped the project and ruled that his work was "university proprietary", Jolitz rewrote the code from scratch, based on the incomplete free code from Net/2.
 Jolitz also claims that 386BSD was the base of Berkeley Software Design (BSDi)'s commercial BSD/386.

 386BSD was short-lived as disagreements between Jolitz and a group of users regarding its future direction led to the users forking it into the FreeBSD project as well as the separate NetBSD, both of which continue to this day; 386BSD's version 1.0 was released in 1994, after which work on it had ceased.
 Eventually, Linux would take off as the most popular complete free Unix clone for PCs, partly due to the slow progress of 386BSD and the then-ongoing lawsuit surrounding BSD.